timsim00/mark42/README.md

 Needs work:
 - Naming conventions/logic
 - [FOUC](https://en.wikipedia.org/wiki/Flash_of_unstyled_content) (esp. when using tachyons within shadowdom)
+  - Constructible style sheets are the answer for this?
 - Experiment with bundling core components/assets
 - [Support](https://github.com/WebReflection/document-register-element) for older browsers, [more](https://github.com/webcomponents/webcomponentsjs)